WestDRI/wgpages/content/julia1/julia-01-intro-language.md

 ## Running scripts

 Now, if we want to get an even bigger speedup, we could use even more CPUs per task.
-The problem is that our training cluster only has ~180 compute cores, so some of us would be left waiting for Slurm while the others can play with a bunch of CPUs for an hour.
+The problem is that our training cluster only has ~60 compute cores, so if we use `--cpus-per-task=4` some of us could be left waiting for Slurm while the others play with several CPUs for two hours.
 This is not an efficient approach.
 This is equally true on production clusters: if you want to run an interactive job using a lot of resources, you might have to wait for a long time.

-A much better approach is to put our Julia code in a Julia script and run it through a batch job by using the Slurm command `sbatch`.
+On production clusters, a much better approach is to put our Julia code in a Julia script and run it through a batch job by using the Slurm command `sbatch`.

 <!-- You can run a Julia script with `julia julia_script.jl`. -->